funkhaus/fill-template/README.md

     * Name of output file (default `output.txt`)

 ## Changing the Template
-Everything that happens in the script is based on the template file. `funkhaus-format-login` scans the template (default `templates/template.css`) for [Mustache-style](https://mustache.github.io/) placeholders, then prompts the user for values to fill those placeholders.
+Everything that happens in the script is based on the template file. `fill-template` scans the template (default `templates/template.css`) for [Mustache-style](https://mustache.github.io/) placeholders, then prompts the user for values to fill those placeholders.

 For example, if `template.css` just contained this: